Public Health

 Reduce your risk for cancers and other diseases

 Here's how: Follow a healthy diet.
-Don't have more than 2 alcoholic drinks a day.
+Don't have more than two alcoholic drinks a day.
 Get help to quit smoking.
 Learn more about healthy living.

 VA benefits for prostate cancer